 Thus, we can say that work management is more flexible in nature, while project management is designed to be structured and rigid.

-Work management, in practice, is about managing business processes/workflows and team workloads.
+Work management, in practice, is about managing business process workflow and team workloads.
 This will include managing work at an individual level like managing tasks and emails to managing overarching processes that encompass the whole organization.

 How Work Management Works?

-While the actual process may vary for each business process, work, and even individual task, work management always involves at least three core phases:
+While the actual process may vary for each business process workflow, work, and even individual task, work management always involves at least three core phases:

 Before anything else, work management must first identify the work in question, be it an individual task, a business process/workflow, or a project.
 If necessary, the work must be broken down into its most granular form (i.e. breaking down a process into a set of tasks).
 We should also identify the purpose/objective of the work, the resources required, and who’s involved to execute the work.